 December is, of course, also the season to be merry, and Hong Kong's history as a British colony means the city celebrates the festive season.

-Christmas trees, tinsel and all the other trappings of a winter wonderland are all on the show.
-Most of the skyscrapers on the harbor will have Christmas lights draped across them and the malls will be stuffed with presents—find out more in our Hong Kong Christmas guide.
+Christmas trees, tinsel, and all the other trappings of a winter wonderland are all on display.
+Most of the skyscrapers on the harbor will have Christmas lights draped across them, and the malls will be stuffed with presents—find out more in our Hong Kong Christmas guide.

 While New Year isn't celebrated quite as energetically as Chinese New Year a little later, there will still be plenty of options for those who want to spend the night in a pub or club.

 The last month of Hong Kong's traditional high season, December means blue skies, no humidity, and cool but not cold weather.
 The lack of humidity makes this one of the best months to visit Hong Kong, especially as it's more comfortable to explore the outdoors.
 This is also the least rain Hong Kong sees in any month.
 As long as you aren't expecting to hit the beach and sip cocktails under the palm trees (in which case look at September or October), December is a fantastic month to visit.

 - Average high: 68 degrees Fahrenheit (20 degrees Celsius)

 - Average low: 59 degrees Fahrenheit (15 degrees Celsius)

 Given daytime temperatures and an average rainfall of just 25 mm spread over five days, it's the ideal time of year to be outside.